20 Cool Tourist Hotspots to Check Out On Your First West Palm Beach Vacation

 Peanut Island

-Craving outdoor adventure while visiting Palm Beach County?
-Venture offshore to Peanut Island.
-Located in the Lake Worth Inlet of the Intracoastal Waterway, the artificial island is one of the most unique places to see in West Palm Beach.
+When we’re craving outdoor adventure while visiting Palm Beach County, our first idea is to venture offshore to Peanut Island.
+Located in the Lake Worth Inlet of the Intracoastal Waterway, the artificial island is a wonderful spot, offering a variety of fun activities for the entire family.

 Peanut Island comprises an 80-acre park with camping, fishing, beachfront restaurants, snorkeling, and swimming.
-The island is a boating, sailing, kayaking, and jet skiing hotspot, too.
+During our visit, we noticed that the island is a hotspot for boating, sailing, kayaking, and jet skiing.
 On weekends, boaters fill the surrounding banks with yachts and sailboats while kayakers paddle across and jet skiers ride waves in the inlet.

-History buffs aren’t left in the dark, either.
+We discovered that history buffs aren’t left in the dark, either.
 The island features a bunker built by John F. Kennedy during the Cold War.
-History enthusiasts can take a walking tour through the facility.
+Take a walking tour through the facility to get the full scoop on all its secrets.

 PRO TIP: Want to add an adrenaline rush to your vacation?
-Book yourself on a hair-raising Palm Beach Parasailing Adventure!
+Book yourself onto a hair-raising Palm Beach Parasailing Adventure!

 Clematis Street

 The heart of Downtown West Palm Beach beats along Clematis Street.
-The district’s main street is a fantastic place to enjoy a stroll and experience some of the city’s top landmarks and its exuberance and energy.
+As our accommodations were only blocks away, we spent plenty of time roaming the downtown district’s main street.
+It’s a fantastic place to enjoy a stroll and experience some of the city’s top landmarks, exuberance, and energy.

-Take a break from water sports and sunbathing on Clematis Street.
+Take a break from water sports and sunbathing with a walk down Clematis Street.
 Spend time browsing through intriguing shops and snacking on street food.
 One of the city’s premier neighborhoods, Clematis Street also boasts a massive selection of sidewalk cafes, bars, restaurants, and eateries.
-From delicious Mediterranean cuisine to trendy cocktails, you’ll find plenty of options here to suit all taste buds and dining budgets.
+From delicious Mediterranean cuisine to trendy cocktails, we spotted plenty of options here to suit all tastes and dining budgets.

 PRO TIP: Enjoy Downtown’s finest cuisine at six different restaurants by booking a ticket for the fun West Palm Beach Downtown Food Tour!

 Visiting Palm Beach County with kids?
-Pop in for a visit to the South Florida Science Center and Aquarium.
-With loads of interesting sea creatures and critters, this popular Palm Beach science museum is one of the coolest places to go in West Palm Beach for families.
+We recommend popping in for a visit to the Cox Science Center and Aquarium (formerly the South Florida Science Center and Aquarium).
+With loads of interesting sea creatures and critters, this popular science museum is one of the coolest places to go in West Palm Beach for families.

-Elsewhere in the South Florida Science Center, kids will love browsing the variety of interactive educational exhibits.
-Be sure to carve out time to visit the center’s fantastic planetarium.
+We also suggest carving out time to visit the center’s Marvin Dekelboum Planetarium.
 Pop in to enjoy screenings of educational and feature-length films.

 Palm Beach Zoo & Conservation Society